Department of Sociology

 Department faculty do research and teaching on important topics of concern in the "real world," from social networks, immigration, and inequality to globalization, politics, and economic sociology.

 Students are normally encouraged to complete one or more courses in sociology by the end of the sophomore year.
 Sociology 101 is highly recommended, though some concentrators take it after they have enrolled in the department.

 Program of Study

 Junior Independent Work.
-Juniors begin their independent work in the fall of their junior year, but the work is due at the end of the spring semester.
+Juniors begin their independent work in the fall of their junior year, but the work is due near the end of the spring semester.

-The junior paper is written with SOC 300 and POL 345/SOC 305 providing the basic research tools to formulate the project.
+The junior paper is written with SOC 300 and SOC 301 providing the basic research tools to formulate the project.
 Junior papers require students to conduct limited data analysis, whether of primary data (generated by students themselves) or secondary data (derived from existing data sources).
 In some cases, the junior paper becomes the foundation for the student's senior thesis.
 All junior papers are graded by a second reader, in addition to the major adviser.

 Senior Departmental Examination